DeschutesDesignGroupLLC/perscom-docs/docs/components/qualifications.md

 - `view:qualification` Can view a qualification.
 - `create:qualification` Can create a new qualification.
-- `update:qualification` Can update an existing qualification.
+- `update:qualification` Can update a qualification.
-- `delete:qualification` Can delete an existing qualification.
+- `delete:qualification` Can delete a qualification.